 Step 3: Drain the broccoli

-You can even use a paper towel to pat dry the cooked florets.
+You can use a clean tea towel or paper towel to pat dry the cooked florets.
 No one wants watery salad.

 Step 4: Add the dressing

-Place three tablespoons of toasted sesame oil, the minced garlic clove, two teaspoons of soy sauce, and the teaspoon of rice vinegar in a small bowl and stir.
+Place three tablespoons of toasted sesame oil, the minced garlic clove, two teaspoons of soy sauce, and a teaspoon of rice vinegar in a small bowl and stir.

 Add a teaspoon of gochugaru (or another type of chilli flake) if you want a spicy sesame broccoli side.
 I only do this if I’m not serving it alongside a spicy main dish.